 We performed a comparison between LeanIX and SAP PowerDesigner based on real PeerSpot user reviews.

-Find out in this report how the two Enterprise Architecture Management solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The ability to import data and generate reports from it.
-That's where its power lies."
+Find out in this report how the two Enterprise Architecture Management solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."Ease of use is the most valuable feature.
+From an enterprise architecture perspective, it's not too cumbersome with too many functionalities, yet it has a lot of attributes for the content it covers."

 "One of the product's most valuable features is its ability to configure hardware devices."